The term ‘Engineering manager’ sounds quite appealing to all. And it definitely is! They are leading everything and the decisions are upon them.

 They can set up a meeting including relevant information, agenda, and expected output.
 Use automated stand-up tools for knowing daily tasks, progress, and blockers.

-Such metrics track the performance of engineering systems/processes.
+Such metrics track the performance of engineering systems/processes and help assess the application of engineering skills within the team.
 In these metrics, the following should be measured:

 Under these metrics, different sprint stages are measured.
 It comprises of: